Floppie209/Amiga2000-remake/README.md

 Update 25-9-2020
 Changed a typo in the value of C305 from 0.01uf to 0.1uf as thats the value in the schematic.
-Also changed the order list accordingly.
+C909 is not populated on the original board so it schould be empty Also changed the order list and sprint file accordingly.